wlonk/arcadia/appendices/outcomes.rst

 Use this when you could be deeply distressed.

- - Face: No conditions
+ - Face: No effect
- - 6-10: Mark a condition
+ - 6-10: Mark a passion
- - A-5: Mark two conditions
+ - A-5: Mark two passions

 Making a misstep
 ================

 Use this when you could behave better.

- - Face: No reputations
+ - Face: No effect
  - 6-10: Lose a token.
  - A-5: Mark a reputation